vietlq/vietlq.github.io/content/post/safer-cpp-handle-function-result.md

 }
 ```

 Unlike OCaml where you have to explicitly ignore function result, by default C/C++ just ignore function results, opening a can of worms.
 You will have to make conscious effort to detect the cases like above.
-However, if you work in financial industry where every single line of code carries weight and affects clients PnL, you will thank me and keep using this feature from now on.
+However, if you work in financial industry where every single line of code carries weight and affects clients' PnL, you will thank me and keep using this feature from now on.